avinashsi/nginx_ingress/README.md

 http-echo-5744bdbf87-st8xw   1/1     Running   0          16m   172.17.0.8    minikube

 ```
-This one also may take time to come up because of readinessProbe defined.
+This one also may take time to come up because of readinessProbe defined in
+/vagrant/files/nginx/nginx.yaml file.

 Now we need to expose this via url to outside world which requires in Kubernetes.
 Since we are running Minikube version of Kubernetes so we neeed to enable this feature.